 Transport policies have an important role to play in facilitating sustainable development but also in contributing to wider sustainability and health objectives.

-NPPF Para 29 p9
+NPPF Para 29 p9 to promote to deliver

 In a section titled 'Promoting healthy communities', it states that 'the planning system can play an important role in facilitating social interaction and creating healthy, inclusive communities'.
 Further, planning policies and decisions are expected: